Gideon-Muriithi/quotes/README.md

 Internet connection.

+Web browser installed on your machine to run this program.
+Examples: Chrome Mozilla Firefox Opera mini.

 ## Installation
+Clone the repository of this project to your local machine from the online repository.

+Go to the working directory you prefer to store the files and open terminal while in that directory run 'git clone https:gideon-muriithi.github.io/quotes/'.

-Once you have angular cli in your machine, run `ng serve` for a dev server on the terminal.
+Once you have angular cli in your machine, run `ng serve` for a dev server on the terminal while in the cloned project's directory.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.